 FAQs:

-Peace Silver Dollars were minted from 1921 to 1935 to commemorate the end of World War I and symbolize the nation’s hope for lasting peace.
-Their design, featuring Lady Liberty and a tranquil eagle, reflects the optimism and artistry of early 20th-century America, making them a favorite among collectors and history enthusiasts.
+Peace Silver Dollars were minted from 1921 to 1935 to commemorate the end of World War I and symbolize the nation’s hope for peace.
+Their design and silver content reflect a pivotal period in American history, making them highly regarded among collectors for both their artistic and historical value.